 Plint is an EP, as an introduction to my music.
 From a quartet to a 10-piece band, with a string quartet.
 4 pieces are on previously published albums, the title track is new, with a great tenor solo by Tobias Delius

 Is it too much to suggest that on his four CDs so far, Chris Abelen has taken a thesis-antithesis-synthesis approach to bandleading?
 Kevin Whitehead - liner notes

 A much stronger effort than his earlier Dance of the Penguins, What a Romance features a more confident, mature, and gruff-sounding Chris Abelen on trombone -- who not only leads but does so in glorious style.
 Steven Loewy - All Music Guide

 Delius is featured over pedal tones on "Delay," just before Corrie van Binsbergen breaks out with a nasty electric guitar solo.
 Charles Huffstadt's march drums on "Who's Next" recall Henry Threadgill's Sextet, but this group's got a wholly original sound.
 Bassist Wilbert de Joode wields an enviable high-action, matte-timbre sound.
 John Corbett - Downbeat

 Imagine the Art Ensemble Of Chicago jamming with Duke Ellington and the Willem Breuker Collective, injecting their jam with elements from the New Orleans funk, blues and brass band music, and you'll get a pretty good picture of what this CD by this Dutch trombone player sounds like.
 GROOVEMASTER

 I think listening to music on Youtube and looking at a picture of me, under a beach umbrella or in an aquarium is a quite boring setting.
 So I jumped in the car and drove to the beach and Amsterdam to shoot some footage.
-As you will see (and agree), the videos are from such a superb ‘home-made’ quality even the local video clubs won’t accept me.
+As you will see (and agree), the videos are of such superb ‘home-made’ quality even the local video clubs didn’t accept me.